 It Takes a Team

-The Advanced Heart Disease Team at UA Sarver Heart Center and Banner - University Medical Center Tucson includes board-certified heart failure cardiologists, cardiothoracic surgeons, advance practice nurse, clinical pharmacists, social workers and clinical engineers.
+The Advanced Heart Disease Team at UArizona Sarver Heart Center and Banner - University Medical Center Tucson includes board-certified heart failure cardiologists, cardiothoracic surgeons, advance practice nurse, clinical pharmacists, social workers and clinical engineers.

 UA Sarver Heart Center has a number of clinical trials underway focused on heart failure.
 Please complete a Cardiology Research Registry Information Form to learn about new clinical research studies for which you may be eligible.